David-DGC/Apple-Music-Preview-Windows-10-21H2/README.md

 ![image](https://github.com/kuba03099/Apple-Music-Preview-Windows-10-21H2/assets/152105133/9ad07d9b-375a-45e9-b3a2-66db2cc76719)

 9. Follow the installation instructions, and that's it!
-(Before installing, uninstall the previous version in Settings and go to your Documents and delete the previous version's "AppleMusicClient" folder.)
+(Before installing, go to your Documents and delete the previous version's "AppleMusicClient" folder.
+Do not uninstall the app in Settings or you'll lose your Downloads and login data.)

 # How to uninstall
 Uninstall Apple Music like any other Microsoft Store app, by going to **Settings > Apps > Apple Music Preview > Uninstall**, then just go to your Documents and delete the previous version's "AppleMusicClient" folder and that's it, uninstalled!